eMahtab/wiggle-sort/README.md

 ### Approach :
 If we carefully see the pattern in the question.

 We can see that A[0] <= A[1] >= A[2] <= A[3] >= A[4] <= A[5]

-So we could actually observe that there is pattern that `A[even] <= A[odd]` and `A[odd] >= A[even]`
+So we could actually observe that there is pattern `A[even] <= A[odd]` and `A[odd] >= A[even]`

 Therefore we can iterate over the array and compare the elements at index `i` and `i-1`.